Stochastic modelling of cosmic-ray sources for Galactic diffuse emissions: Method

-To include the absorption effects in the calculation of the GDEs according to Eq.~\eqref{eq: diffuse emissions general}, we need the optical depth $\tau\left(E, \boldsymbol{x}(l, b, s)\right)$.
-It can be obtained by integrating the absorption coefficient $K$, which we will define in Eq.~\eqref{eq: absorption coefficient}, along the line of sight
+The relevant radiation fields are the cosmic microwave background (CMB) and infrared emissions from dust heated by starlight.
+To include the absorption effects into our calculations of the GDEs according to Eq.~\eqref{eq: diffuse emissions general}, we need the optical depth $\tau\left(E,\mathbf{x}\left(l,b,s\right)\right)$.
+In App.~\ref{app:Absorption coefficients}, we discuss in more detail, how those can be obtained from the radiation fields.
+For an isotropic homogeneous target radiation field as the CMB, the optical depth is just a function of the gamma-ray energy and the distance along the line of sight.